 How can the fund help?

-For qualified LSA students, the LSA Emergency Fund can assist with educational expenses (tuition, fees, room and board, books, etc.) and non-educational expenses (food, utility bills, prescriptions, emergency travel, health insurance, medical bills, etc.) as long as the student has experienced a recent unexpected emergency.
+For qualified LSA students, the LSA Emergency Fund can assist with cost of attendance and non-educational expenses (food, utility bills, prescriptions, emergency travel, health insurance, medical bills, etc.) as long as the student has experienced a recent unexpected emergency.

 Is there an award limit?